-Roughrider alums, college coaches, and other credible people in the lacrosse community will be presenting valuable information on the recruiting process.
-Each recruiting night will also have a Q & A portion so that you, the parent, can ask the questions that you would personally like to know!
+Roughrider alums, college coaches, and other credible people in the lacrosse community presented valuable information on the recruiting process.
+Check out the main take aways below…

 Recruiting Night #1